THEERTHA-HARIDAS/NASA-Near-Earth-Object-NEO-Tracking-Insights-using-Public-API/README.md

 url: This variable holds the base URL for the NASA NEO Feed API.
 The script will modify this URL to include date ranges and the API key.
 target: This variable defines the number of asteroid records the script aims to collect.
 The script will continue fetching data until this target is reached.
 Here a target of 10000 has been made.
-4. Data Retrieval Loop
+3. Data Retrieval Loop
 The core of the script is a while loop that continues as long as the number of collected asteroid records (len(asteroids_data)) is less than the specified target.

-Fetching Data:
+4.Fetching Data:
 Inside the loop, the script uses the requests.get(url) function to send a GET request to the NASA API.
 The API responds with NEO data in JSON format. response.json():  The script converts the JSON response from the API into a Python dictionary, making it easier to work with the data.
 Extracting Asteroid Details: